harshaugust/Task-Manager/README.md

-# Todo-App
+# Task-Manager
-Todo app using django rest api and React
+Task Manager app using django rest api and React